kutoga/FluentArgs/README.md

 }
 ```

-# Example: Parameter lists
+# Example: List parameter
-Parameters lists can contain multiple values per key.
+List parameters can contain multiple values per key.
 E.g., if a program has to parse a list of
 names, a call like `myapp --names=Peter;Paul;Kevin` should be used to input these names.

 The code: